-Online betting odds for Albanese becoming the next Prime Minister almost doubled after that statement.
+Odds for Albanese becoming the next Prime Minister almost doubled on a number of betting sites in the wake of that statement.

-Bill Tucker from Bondi said, “He used to strike me as a bit ineffectual, but he proved today that he has everything it takes to lead our nation into the future.”
+An explanation for this was offered by Paul Tucker from Bondi, which encapsulated what many seem to be thinking: “He used to strike me as a bit ineffectual, but he showed today that he’s got everything it takes to lead the nation to greatness.”

 Former Prime Minister, Kevin Rudd, has also been outspoken on related practical issues, recently tweeting: “Once we take down Newscorp we have to deal with the hordes of lethal zombies it brainwashed into existence out of what used to be manageable fascists.”

-“Only 20 to 40 percent of the population are actually vermin, so depraved and deranged that nothing could ever salvage them,” said Louise Roberts, a primary school teacher from Yass.
+“Only 20 to 40 percent of the population are actual vermin, so depraved and deranged that nothing could ever salvage them,” began Louise Roberts, a day-care assistant from Yass.

-“But without one of these two options, how can we eradicate support for agents of disinformation that is too dangerous to permit?”
+“But without one of those two options, how should we eradicate support for agents of disinformation that is too dangerous to permit?”

-“If we all we do is snuff each rabble-rouser as they pop up, increasingly more will simply take their place as outrage spikes demand for them.”
+“If we all we do is snuff each rabble-rouser when they pop up, increasingly more will simply take their place as outrage spikes demand for them.”

-“It just can’t work as a final solution.”
+“It just can’t amount to a final solution.”

-Although it is still very early days, a majority of polled experts agree that present enthusiasm for Schwab’s law is bound to persist though coming millennia.
+Although it is still very early days, a majority of polled anthropologists concur that present enthusiasm for Schwab’s law is bound to persist though millennia.

-The expectation is that as viruses mutate and bad things continue to happen, vigilant panic will always be necessary and ultimately form the core of a mandatory religion.
+The expectation is that as viruses mutate and bad things continue to happen, vigilant panic will always be necessary and thus form the core of a mandatory religion.

-This would only be a temporary measure, till the conscious identity of everyone is cut from their subsequently disposed body to be pasted on servers that run effective antivirus programs.
+That institution might only be temporary however, till the conscious identity of everyone is cut from their subsequently discarded body to be pasted on servers which run effective antivirus programs.

-There is even a chance to leapfrog the intervening centuries, if that transhuman goal can be realised by our current generation of elite programmers.
+There is even a chance to leapfrog intervening centuries, if this transhuman goal can be realised by our current generation of elite programmers.